 |Traefik, Nginx, Elixir, React, SwiftScala, Google Tag Manager, Python,NGINX, GO, Ruby, RxJava, PostgreSQL|

 |Easy Taxi||Global||Foundation, NGINX, PHP, Bootstrap||2011||17.0M||$5 – 25M|

 What To Take Away

-As touched on, there is quite a lot of work involved in building this type of app.
+As touched on throughout, there is a mountain of work involved in building an Uber-like app.
 There is also stiff competition developing innovative technological advances that will likely continue to disrupt the transportation industry.

-An advantage you have is that technology, in particular, 5G, is constantly changing the landscape.
-This is already clearing the way for potentially more than just traditional car ride service, i.e flying taxis and self-driving cars.
-Yes, it looks like that time may be on the horizon, even after Uber’s unsuccessful attempts at both.
+An advantage you have is that technology, in particular, 5G, is constantly changing the landscape of this industry.
+This is already clearing the way for potentially more than just traditional car ride service, i.e flying taxis and self-driving cars, even after Uber’s unsuccessful attempts at both.

 Similar to fintech, the transportation industry, in particular, self-driving cars, has investors paying very close attention.
 While it has proved tricky and there have been setbacks, self-driving cars are a potential game-changer in this marketplace.

 Consequently, when building an app like Uber, it could prove beneficial to brainstorm other niches and keep ahead of the game here.
 Some examples of this are Uber Groceries, Uber Business, Uber Health, etc. For inspiration, check out the complete list of Uber’s technology offerings.

 So, the competition is fierce, and keeping up with them will be key to your app’s success.
 In saying that, it’s also important to be innovative and create game-changing ideas of your own.
 And while you might not be ready for self-driving cars and air transportation just yet, these are prime examples of the endless technological possibilities at your disposal.